appscode/blog/content/post/openshift-mysql/index.md

 ## Overview

-The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL and Redis.
+The databases that KubeDB support are MongoDB, Elasticsearch, MySQL, MariaDB, PostgreSQL, Memcached and Redis.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
 In this tutorial we will deploy MySQL database.
 We will cover the following steps:

 1) Install KubeDB
-2) Deploy Database
+2) Deploy Standalone Database
 3) Install Stash
 4) Backup Using Stash
 5) Recover Using Stash

-## Step 1: Installing KubeDB
+## Install KubeDB

 We will follow the following sub-steps to install KubeDB.

-### Step 1.1: Get Cluster ID
+### Step 1: Get Cluster ID

 We need the cluster ID to get the KubeDB License.
 To get cluster ID we can run the following command: